Sailor Mars: Sailor Mars

-Rei's Soldier identity is Sailor Mars.
+Rei's Sailor Guardian identity is Sailor Mars.
 She wears a sailor suit colored in red and violet, along with red high heels, and in the manga and live-action series has a small red jewel at the waist, though this vanishes upon upgrades.
-(Concept art shows this was supposed to appear as a necklace when not transformed but never does) She is given specific titles throughout the various series, including Soldier of War and Guardian of Flame and Passion.
+(Concept art shows this was supposed to appear as a necklace when not transformed but never does) She is given specific titles throughout the various series, including Guardian of War and Guardian of Flame and Passion.
 Her personality is no different from when she is a civilian, although certain powers are unavailable to her in that form.

 In Japanese, the name for the planet Mars is Kasei (火星), the first kanji meaning 'fire' and the second indicating a celestial object.
 Although the Roman planet-name is used, Sailor Mars' abilities are fire-based due to this aspect of Japanese mythology.
 Most are offensive attacks, although as a priestess, she also possesses a certain amount of psychic ability, and is able to do fire-readings, sense danger, and subdue evil spirits.
-In the manga, she is listed as the secondary leader of the Sailor Soldiers, after Sailor Venus.
+In the manga, she is listed as the secondary leader of the Sailor Guardians, after Sailor Venus.
 This fact is especially significant in the live-action series.

 As she grows stronger, Sailor Mars gains additional powers, and at key points her uniform changes to reflect this.
-The first change takes place in Act 36 of the manga, when she obtains the Mars Crystal and her outfit becomes similar to that of Super Sailor Moon.
+The first change takes place in Act 41 of the manga, when she obtains the Mars Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event is divided between episodes 143 and 152 of the anime, and she is given the name Super Sailor Mars.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 49 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Mars".